petrouvik/short-chain/README.md

 Unlike large toolchains such as GCC, Short Chain’s components are small enough to study in full, making it easy to understand how:

-* Assembly is translated into machine code
+* Assembly is translated into machine code and how the object files are constructed
 * Symbols and relocations are resolved by the linker
 * Instructions are fetched and executed in an emulated CPU